fastify/fastify-cli/README.md

 },
 ```

-### docs

-`fastify-cli` allows you to view the documentation for Fastify in your terminal.
-By default, fastify-cli attempts to render the documentation for the Fastify version installed in the current working directory node_modules folder.
-However, if none are found it should fall back to rendering the documentation for the version that fastify-cli depends on.

-The documentation is rendered using an interactive terminal session that you can navigate with your arrow keys and pressing the enter key to select documentation to view.

-run `fastify docs` to get started.

 ## Test helpers

 When you use `fastify-cli` to run your project you need a way to load your application because you can run the CLI command.